 R07.89 – Other Chest Pain

 Use this code when the rib pain doesn’t fit typical patterns or is not clearly defined.
+This rib pain icd 10 code applies to atypical presentations.

 When to use: